OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 1. Locate your spam-reporting add-in using its ID specified in the manifest.
 1. Delete the entry of your add-in from the registry.

+The preprocessing dialog will appear the next time a message is reported.

 ## Open a task pane after reporting a message

+> [!NOTE]
+> The option to implement a task pane from the `event.completed` method is currently in preview in classic Outlook on Windows starting in Version 2411 (Build 18227.20034).

 Instead of a post-processing dialog, you can implement a task pane to open after a user reports a message.
 For example, you can use the task pane to show additional information based on the user's input in the preprocessing dialog.
 Similar to the post-processing dialog, the task pane is implemented through the add-in's `event.completed` call.

 > [!NOTE]
-> If both the post-processing dialog and task pane capabilities are configured in the `event.completed` call, the task pane is shown.
+> If both the post-processing dialog and task pane capabilities are configured in the `event.completed` call, the task pane is shown instead of the dialog.

 To configure a task pane to open after a message is reported, you must specify the ID of the task pane in the [commandId](/javascript/api/outlook/office.spamreportingeventcompletedoptions?view=outlook-js-preview&preserve-view=true#outlook-office-spamreportingeventcompletedoptions-commandid-member) option of the `event.completed` call.
 The ID must match the value specified in the `id` attribute of the [Control](/javascript/api/manifest/control) element that represents the task pane in the manifest.

 If you need to pass information to the task pane, specify any JSON data in the [contextData](/javascript/api/outlook/office.spamreportingeventcompletedoptions?view=outlook-js-preview&preserve-view=true#outlook-office-spamreportingeventcompletedoptions-contextdata-member) option of the `event.completed` call.
 To retrieve the value of the `contextData` option, you must call [Office.context.mailbox.item.getInitializationContextAsync](/javascript/api/outlook/office.messageread#outlook-office-messageread-getinitializationcontextasync-member(1)) in the JavaScript implementation of your task pane.

 > [!IMPORTANT]
-> To ensure that the task pane of the spam-reporting opens and receives context data after a message is reported, you must also set the `moveItemTo` option of the `event.completed` to `Office.MailboxEnums.MoveSpamItemTo.NoMove`.
+> To ensure that the task pane of the spam-reporting opens and receives context data after a message is reported, you must set the `moveItemTo` option of the `event.completed` call to `Office.MailboxEnums.MoveSpamItemTo.NoMove`.

 The following code is an example.